national-data-platform/ndp-documentation/docs/ndp-data-challenges/participating-in-data-challenge.md

 **NOTE**: If you’re unfamiliar with NDP workspaces, we highly recommend reviewing this brief [tutorial](../workspace/set-up.md) to get started.

-### Shared Storage
+### Storage

-- Each NDP user is allocated persistent storage on JupyterHub.
-Upon joining a challenge, your team will receive shared storage identified by the folder name `shared-storage-your-team-name`.
+- Each NDP user is allocated **10GB of persistent storage** on JupyterHub labeled as `_User-Persistent-Storage_`.
+This storage is private and remains available across sessions.
-- Changes made in this folder are visible to all team members and persist across sessions.
+- When you join a challenge, your team will receive shared storage labeled as `shared-storage-your-team-name`, also with a **10GB capacity**.
+Any changes made in this folder are visible to all team members and persist across sessions.

 #### Best Practices for Shared Storage